abarker/typped/doc/sphinx_docs/dispatching.rst

    take slightly more space to define the new tokens, it may be slower to scan with so many possible tokens, and the function names (and hence their tokens) must be defined before being used.

+   Another disadvantage of the dynamic approach is that the lexer will look for all tokens defined at the time.
+If two definitions match in the current text then one must have a higher priority.
+This is fine for things like keywords in languages where keyword identifiers are always keywords (i.e., a disjoint namespace), but some languages allow identifiers identical to keywords in other contexts.
+In that case the priority mechanism would need to be used, but neither one can be given priority without causing the other to fail.

+   Using a single, common identifier token definition works even with non-disjoint namespaces.
 A disadvantage of using a common identifier token for all function names is evaluation functions then cannot be automatically associated with the tokens.
 To get around this the `def_construct` method takes a keyword argument `value_key` can be passed strings like `add` and `exp`.
 The evaluation functions are then keyed on those values, too.
    During lookup the actual text string for the token is used to look back up the evaluation function.

    As far as the efficiency of defining many tokens, the Typped lexer is designed to very efficiently scan large numbers of tokens provided they have